NickMoores/docusaurus-template/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator, with an ITN-branded version of the Docusaurus classic theme.

 ## Installation